kmadan92/playright-automated-test/README.md

 - You can create a new annotation @Test in your new class and start writing your tests.
 - Leverage REST API's from Keywords/REST.java class to perform any HTTP call like GET, POST, PUT DELETE etc.
 - Store all your POJO classes under POJO package.
 One Demo POJO class is created as an example.
 It leverages Jackson and Lombok annotations. - - You can choose your design pattern and build utilities using REST API's

+## Documentation

+For using UI and REST API's to develop tests, refer to Playwright Test Automation Framework Docs at "playwright-automated-test/docs/index.html"